madret/BadassApeGuild-RankSniffer/README.md

 # BadassApeGuild-RankSniffer
-Get an overview of Badass Apes that are listed on Binance, sorted on Rank.
+Get an overview of Badass Apes that are listed on Binance, sorted on Rank within seconds.

 ## Example usage
 - Call the program in your CLI: `python bag_rank_sniffer.py`